braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/css_inline.md

 platform: Message_Building_and_Personalization
 subplatform: Email
 page_order: 3
-description: "This reference article covers CSS inling, how to use it, and best practices."
+description: "CSS inlining can improve the way emails render.
+This reference article covers how to enable CSS inlining and some best practices."

+tool:
+  - Dashboard

+channel:
+  - email

 ---
 # CSS Inlining